fpindej/tech-blog/src/_posts/2023-08-14-testing-with-fake-data.md

 ## The struggle

 Often times I find myself wanting to test some code snippet I just created.
-Reasons my vary: I may have forgotten something I haven't used in a long time, I want to validate something...
+Reasons may vary: I may have forgotten something I haven't used in a long time, I want to validate something...

 Creating Your own data is annoying, often time consuming and demotivating.
 Not to mention I'd like to test it against something "real".